tranquocde/tranquocde.github.io/_posts/2023-10-17-Generatve-model-part1.md

 ## Difficulty

 An image from modern phone camera has resolution 700*1400 pixels, with 3 channels of  RGB.
-Hence the number of possible images is $10^{8000000}$, which is to large to any machine can handle.
+Hence the number of possible images is more than $10^{8000000}$, which is to large to any machine can handle.
 Learning a generative model with such a limited dataset is a highly underdetermined problem.

 But the world is highly structured and automatically discovering the underlying structure is key to learn a generative model.
 For example, given just a few images of dogs, we can hope to learn some very most basic features of any dog can have ( 2 ears, fur, nose,eyes, etc…).
 Instead of inserting the prior knowledge into the model, we want the model to learn this features by itself.
 Some questions we will primarily interested in: